josemavarez11/User-Navigation-Tracker/readme.md

   For example, the implementation of the tracker in a React project created with CRA would be as follows:

-  In the index.js file import the tracker.ts file.
-For example:
+  In the index.js file import the tracker.ts file:

     import React from 'react';